-Any person who has a ‘greater interest’ in the application for a alcohol licence than the public generally may object to the grant or renewal of that licence.
+Any person who has a ‘greater interest’ in the application for an alcohol licence than the public generally, may object to the grant or renewal of that licence.

 What is ‘greater interest’?

-A person with a ‘greater interest’ may be a resident or business located in the same street as the proposed or existing premises applying for a alcohol licence.
-On the other hand, someone who is concerned about the effects of alcohol on the community in general, but who lives in a different area, may not meet the criteria for ‘greater interest’.
+A person with a ‘greater interest’ may be a resident or business located in the same street as the proposed or existing premises applying for an alcohol licence.
+Someone who is concerned about the effects of alcohol on the community in general, but who lives in a different area, may not meet the criteria for ‘greater interest’.